-Magic is amazingly effective for capturing the attention and imagination of your students and for quickly changing the mood of a negative group.
+Magic is amazingly effective for capturing the attention and imagination of your students and for quickly changing the mood of a challenging group.

 15) Divide and Conquer

-It’s much easier to deal with a small group of four or five rowdy students than it is to try and control a large class of thirty-five.
-Issue numbered or colour-coded cards to students on their way in to the classroom to assign them to groups or partners of your choice and then tell them that if they want to sit with their friends they have to earn that privilege.
+It’s much easier to respond to a small group of four or five rowdy students than it is to try and control a large class of thirty-five.
+Issue numbered or colour-coded cards to students on their way in to the classroom to assign them to groups or partners of your choice and then tell them that they can sit with their friends once you feel confident they will work effectively.

 16) Shhh you’ll wake the baby…